Magnesium is an extremely important mineral.

 10. Leafy Greens

-Leafy greens are extremely healthy, and many are rich in magnesium.
+Leafy greens are extremely healthy, and many are loaded with magnesium.

 For instance, a 1-cup serving of cooked spinach has 157 mg of magnesium, or 39% of the RDI (44).